ipsy-md/docs/docs/open-science/code-management/sharing.md

 ### If you can, use open source tools

-There are several reasons why people choose to use a secific software or a programming language: simplicity, familiarity with the tool, lab standards and many others.
+There are several reasons why researchers choose to use a specific software or programming languages: simplicity, familiarity with the tool, lab standards and many others.
 These are all valid reasons for choosing a tool, but if you want to make sure that your research is open and transparent, you should also consider **open source** tools.

 Open source software grants you access to the source code and freedom to use it, modify it and distribute it according to its license.